ASebastianRodriguez/SDCE_Object-Detection-in-an-Urban-Environment/RESULTS.md

 ## *4) Second training with augmentation:*

 ### *4.1) Augmentation added to pipeline config file (pipeline_new.config):*
-I included five (5) augmentation blocks with: conversion from rgb to gray scale, brightness adjusting (2 instances), contrast adjusting and color distortion.
+Inclusion of five (5) augmentation blocks with: conversion from rgb to gray scale, brightness adjusting (2 instances), contrast adjusting and color distortion.

 <p>&nbsp;</p>